Urraca of Zamora: Death

 In her later years, Urraca gradually gave up her governing duties, finally retiring to a monastery in Leon, where she supposedly died in 1101.
-However, a document from 1103 where she made a donation was retrieved, so the Infanta might died few months or years later.
+However, a document from 1103 where she made a donation was retrieved, so the Infanta might have died few months or years later.

-She is interred in the Chapel of the Kings at the Basílica of San Isidoro of León, along with her siblings Elvira and García.
+She is interred in the Chapel of the Kings at St. Isidore's Basilica, León, along with her siblings Elvira and García.

 The following epitaph in Latin was carved in her tombstone:

 Literature and film

 In the poetic legend, Dona Urraca is the wronged infanta, watching Sancho and the Cid despoil her lands from the battlements of her castle shortly before Sancho is murdered.
 Her brother Alfonso is her loyal and chivalrous defender.

 The 1961 Hollywood film El Cid largely follows the narrative of the Chronicle and the poetic epics, adding to the character of the Infanta a spurned woman role scheming against the Cid, once she seems rejected by him; however it omits the story that Urraca and Rodrigo grew up as close companions in Zamora and there may be other omissions.
 And it stretches the psychological card that as the older and provoking sister she plays off her brothers Alfonso and Sancho's quarrels for her city and herself [it intimates the incestuous rumours that existed about her and Alfonso, though subtly, as befits a '60's film].
 Later in the film, after the death of the haughty older brother Sancho, she focuses her favours to extract from Alfonso compensation for her own grudges with Ruy Diaz.
 For some reason the film wrongly makes Urraca the ruler of Calahorra, rather than Zamora.
 Urraca is portrayed by the French actress Geneviève Page.

+Urraca appears as one of the main characters in the 2020 Amazon Prime Video Spanish television series El Cid, portrayed by actress Alicia Sanz.
+In the series, Urraca is presented as the highly intelligent, manipulative and scheming daughter of King Ferdinand, a young woman capable of doing whatever is necessary to achieve her goals.
+Resentful towards most men, she also harbors incestuous feelings for her brother King Alfonso, which he reciprocates, but are seldom acted on.
+Her role in the plot of the series largely follows her historical background as presented in Cantar de Mío Cid.